pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

 # Trials

-## Getting the Total amount.
+## Getting the total amount.

-The first thing to get the sum of all the amount is to use `SUM` and `GROUP BY` functions.
-In the above case, we'll use the following query to get the sum of all the transactions, irrespective of the user, direction or the currency.
+To get the sum of all the amounts, use the `SUM` and `GROUP BY` functions.
+In the above case, we'll use the following query to get the sum of all the transactions, irrespective of the user, direction and/or the currency.

     SELECT SUM(`Amount`) AS `Total` FROM `transactions`;